 Interest in upcycling grew by 128% in business media compared to a decline of 32% in consumer media over the last year

 As upcycling becomes more accepted, the next focus is going to have to be to scale up the process and build a secure infrastructure.
-We also expect to see greater synergies as large established players look to invest in this space to garner the advantages of potentially reducing the food waste and improving their sustainability creds with consumers.
+We also expect to see greater synergies as large established players looking to invest in this space to garner the advantages of potentially reducing food waste and improving their sustainability creds with consumers.

 “Over the next year, upcycling is going to move from niche food and drink launches and break out into the mainstream with greater specifics on the derived ingredients and their uses.
 We’ll even likely start to see new claims on-pack aimed at promoting the use of upcycled ingredients and reducing food waste.”

 Related Report: Here’s What Spoonshot Food Brain Predicted – Download Report